 - Altegrity, a global, diversified risk and information services company, together with its operating businesses Kroll, HireRight and USIS, in their pre-negotiated Chapter 11 proceedings in the United States Bankruptcy Court for the District of Delaware, in which they successfully restructured more than $1.8 billion in funded indebtedness and consensually resolved significant contested claims that had been asserted by the United States government.
 This restructuring was honored by Turnarounds & Workouts as one of ten “Successful Restructurings 2015.”

 - TPG Capital, as private equity sponsor, with respect to strategic alternatives for its investment in Isola including a pending out-of-court restructuring.

 - Kelso & Company, the private equity sponsor of Logan’s Roadhouse, in Logan’s pre-arranged Chapter 11 proceedings in the U.S. Bankruptcy Court for the District of Delaware.
 Debevoise also represented Kelso and Logan’s in a privately negotiated exchange offer to holders of Logan’s senior secured notes, resulting in the issuance of over $220 million in new senior secured notes.

-- Big Apple Circus, as pro bono client, with its Chapter 11 filing, which also included advising in the sale of the circus’ trademarks and other assets to an affiliate of merchant bank Compass Partners in time for the relaunch of the circus and many of its community programs in New York.
+- Big Apple Circus, as a pro bono client, with its Chapter 11 filing, which also included advising in the sale of the circus’s trademarks and other assets to an affiliate of merchant bank Compass Partners in time for the relaunch of the circus and many of its community programs in New York.
+Debevoise was named joint winner of “Consumer Discretionary Deal of the Year ($10MM to $25MM)” at the 12th Annual M&A Advisor Turnaround Awards for this representation.

-- Carlyle Group, together with its portfolio company Getty Images, in multiple capital-raising initiatives to complement and improve Getty Images’ existing debt structure and in exploring related balance sheet alternatives with respect to its approximately $3 billion in funded debt, followed by representing Carlyle in its successful exit from the investment in the form of an equity sale.
+- Carlyle, together with its portfolio company Getty Images, in multiple capital-raising initiatives to complement and improve Getty Images’ existing debt structure and in exploring related balance sheet alternatives with respect to its approximately $3 billion in funded debt, followed by representing Carlyle in its successful exit from the investment in the form of an equity sale.

 - Chemtura Corporation, one of the largest publicly traded specialty chemical companies in the United States with more than 4,400 employees worldwide and 2010 revenue of $2.8 billion, in its heavily-contested Chapter 11 reorganization in the Southern District of New York.